szcompressor/DeepSZ/README.md

 conda activate deepsz_env
 conda install protobuf glog gflags hdf5 openblas boost snappy leveldb lmdb pkgconfig zlib opencv cudnn
 ```
-Note that "conda install cudnn" will automatically install another cudatoolkit (different from your system default one), so you can use "conda install cudatoolkit=10.1" to make sure the two version are consistent; otherwise, runtime will report an error.
+Note that "conda install cudnn" will automatically install another cudatoolkit (different from your system default one), so you can use "conda install cudatoolkit=[version number]" to make sure the two version are consistent; otherwise, runtime will report an error.
 For example, in TACC Frontera, you can use "module load cuda/10.1" and "conda install cudnn cudatoolkit=10.1".

 - Download DeepSZ:
 ```